Guinean forest–savanna mosaic: Flora

+This biome is characterized by a mix of forested areas and open savannas.
+It is often referred to as a mosaic because it consists of a patchwork of different vegetation types.
+In the forested areas, you can find a mix of evergreen and deciduous trees, while the savanna regions feature grasslands and scattered trees.

-This region is mainly grassland crossed with trees growing alongside streams and on hillsides, with the constantly occurring fires keeping back the growth of trees in open country.
-Lophira lanceolata is a tree that is more resistant to fire than many others.
+In terms of plant life, it contains a mix of tree species such as mahogany, iroko, and various species of acacia, alongside grasses and shrubs common to savannas.
+The region is mainly grassland crossed with trees growing alongside streams and on hillsides, with the constantly occurring fires keeping back the growth of trees in open country.
+Lophira lanceolata is one of the tree species found that is more resistant to fire than many others.

 Fauna

 The mixture of forest and grassland provide habitat for a range of species from large mammals such as African leopard, forest elephants, hippopotamus and antelopes such as the red-flanked duiker to the common tortoise as well as more localised species including patas monkeys and Ghana worm lizards (Amphisbaenia).
 The wetlands in the region are rich in birdlife, including iris glossy starling and black crowned crane.